AOP-PHP/AOP/README.md

 In PHP's AOP extension, pointcuts can be configured with a quite simple and straightforward syntax.

-In our first example the pointcut was "MyServices::doAdmin*" and was configured to launch the advice "before" the execution of the matching methods join points.
+In our first example the pointcut was "MyServices->doAdmin*()" and was configured to launch the advice "before" the execution of the matching methods join points.

 ## Why or should I use AOP? ##